Koalas are now officially an endangered species in parts of eastern Australia

 "We have witnessed a drastic decrease in inland populations because of drought, heat waves, and lack of water for Koalas to drink," she said.
 "I have seen some landscapes that look like the moon — with dead and dying trees everywhere."

-Land-clearing has ramped up in recent decades, with the World Wildlife Fund Australia noting that it's increased 13-fold in New South Wales since the government weakened native vegetation laws in 2016.
+Land clearing has ramped up in recent decades, with the World Wildlife Fund Australia noting that it has increased 13-fold in New South Wales since the government weakened native vegetation laws in 2016.

 Conservation and animal welfare groups have long urged Australia's government to take more action to protect the species.